Biomedical Science BSc (Hons)

 Medical Genetics

-This module introduces you to the molecular and cellular basis of human diseases.
-This module covers basic concepts of inheritance patterns, population genetics and genetic disorders including single-gene disorders, chromosomal imbalances, epigenetics and complex disorders.
+You will be introduced to the molecular and cellular basis of human diseases.
+This module covers basic concepts of inheritance patterns, population genetics and genetic disorders including single-gene disorders, chromosomal imbalances, epigenetics, and complex disorders.
+You will learn about molecular genetics techniques, genetic testing and counselling, pharmacogenomics, and personalised medicine.

 Pathobiology